Car Insurance Claim Deadlines: Statute of Limitations by State

 How long do I have to file a car insurance claim after an accident?

-With your own insurer, most policies require you to report the accident "promptly" — typically within 30 days, though some policies vary.
-This is separate from the statute of limitations for filing a lawsuit, which is set by state law and can range from 1 to 6 years depending on where you live and what type of damages you're claiming.
-Always check your insurance policy language for the exact reporting window.
+With your own insurer, most policies require you to report the accident promptly — ideally within 24 to 48 hours, with most falling into one of three windows: immediate (24–48 hours), short (3–7 days), or extended (10–30 days).
+In Florida, courts have ruled that a delay of as little as four weeks can be considered late, so the 24–48 hour guideline is a practical safety measure.
+This is entirely separate from the statute of limitations for filing a lawsuit, which is set by state law and ranges from 1 to 6 years depending on where you live.
+Always check your insurance policy language for the exact reporting window, as late reporting can trigger an outright claim denial.

 Does filing an insurance claim pause the statute of limitations?